-In order to ensure that research publications will be eligible for the Higher Education Research Data Collection (HERDC), authors should target the following:
+In order to ensure that research publications will be eligible for the Excellence in Research Australia (ERA), authors should target the following:

 Books and book chapters

 - publishers are commercial publishers for which the core business is producing books and distributing them for sale.
 Note that most societies, associations, government departments and international organisations are not commercial publishers